Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Sliced Optimal Transport Distances for Gaussian Mixing Measures

 \section{Sliced Optimal Transport Distances for Gaussian Mixing Measures}

-For Gaussian mixing measures \( G_1 \) and \( G_2 \), we use the parameter space \( \Theta = \Re^d \times S_d^{++}(\Re) \), where \( S_d^{++}(\Re) \) is the manifold of all symmetric positive definite matrices.
+we use parameter space \( \Theta = \Re^d \times S_d^{++}(\Re) \), where \( S_d^{++}(\Re) \) is the manifold of all symmetric positive definite matrices.
 Conventional SW distance can not directly be applied in this context, as it is defined for measures on vector spaces.
 We first discuss an approach to apply SW using vectorization in Section~\ref{subsec:vSW}.
 We then propose two novel variants of SW that preserve geometry.
 In Section~\ref{subsec:mixedSW} we start with a new variant of SW based on generalized geodesic projection onto the product of manifolds, which we call Mixed SW (Mix-SW).
-Finally, we introduce another variant of SW for finite Gaussian mixing measures by comparing their induced mixture measures, which we call sliced mixture Wasserstein (SMix-W).
+Finally, we introduce another variant of SW for finite Gaussian mixing measures by comparing their induced mixture measures, which we call sliced mixture Wasserstein (SMix-W). {Finally, we note again that in case of a focus on the implied density only, restriction to (less parsimonious, but still flexible) location mixtures is a viable alternative.}